xuankimtran/docs-1/pages/katalon-studio/docs/katalon-jenkins-pipeline-script.md

 redirect from:
 ---

-Jenkins Pipeline (Jenkinsfile) provides an extensible set of tools for modeling simple-to-complex delivery pipelines "as code".
+Jenkins Pipeline (Jenkinsfile) provides an extensible set of tools for modeling simple-to-complex delivery pipelines.
 To learn more about creating a Jenkinsfile, you can refer to this Jenkins document: [Using a Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/).

 > Requirements:
 > * Jenkins installed.
 Follow the instructions in this Jenkins document for installation: [Getting started](https://www.jenkins.io/doc/book/installing/).
 > * Katalon Runtime Engine (KRE) installed.
 You can download Katalon Runtime Engine here: [Katalon products](https://www.katalon.com/download/).
 > * An active Katalon Runtime Engine license.
-To learn more about activating Katalon Runtime Engine license, you can refer to this document: [Activate Katalon License](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-trial-license).
+To learn more about activating the Katalon Runtime Engine license, you can refer to this document: [Activate Katalon License](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-trial-license).

 This tutorial shows you how to execute Katalon Studio tests in Jenkins with Jenkins Pipeline Script (Jenkinsfile).
 Follow these steps: